begininvoke/SensitiveFileFuzzer/README.md

 Content-Type:

-content : "*" allow all responsgie and any header sets
+content : "*" allow all responsegit and any header sets

 content : "#application/json#text/html"  all headers except (text/html , application/json) which are separated by #